MossyJossy/Capstone-DnD-Monsters/Glossary.md

 **D&D** - Dungeons & Dragons, a fantasy tabletop role-playing game (RPG).

 **Home-brew** - Game material made by players of a game, rather than by an official or third-party publisher.
-In a Du&D context, this often includes new spells, character classes, campaign settings or Monsters.
+In a D&D context, this often includes new spells, character classes, campaign settings or Monsters.

 **HP** – Short for Hit Points, the life force of your character so to speak, if you drop to 0hp then the creature is officially dying!